 This wedge no longer looks bulky and chaotic, but instead, it provides the classic appearance of a top-notch short-game weapon similar to the best Vokey wedges.

-While I wish the wedge was more forgiving, its hard to be disappointed in the exquisite all-around performance of the revamped Milled Grind 3 wedge from TaylorMade.
+While we wish the wedge were more forgiving, it’s hard to be disappointed in the exquisite all-around performance of the revamped Milled Grind 3 wedge from TaylorMade.

 PXG Sugar Daddy II Wedge